mark-wiemer/lanterns_flame/docs/Development.md

 ### Summary

-1. If Minetest is running, shut it down
+1. If Luanti is running, shut it down
 2. Trust the code.
 In the settings menu or `minetest.conf`, add `tutorial_mapgen` to `secure.trusted_mods`
 3. In `minetest.conf`, add `tutorial_debug_map_editing = true`
 4. In `minetest.conf`, add `tutorial_debug_edit_item_spawners = true`
-5. Start Minetest and create a new world and enter the world in singleplayer (there should be a confirmation message in chat)
+5. Start Luanti and create a new world and enter the world in singleplayer (there should be a confirmation message in chat)
 6. Edit the map to your likings
 7. Grant yourselves the `tutorialmap` privilege (`/grant singleplayer tutorialmap`)
 8. Use `/tsave` command to save the map